SourceMap Configuration¶

 "$NODE_BINARY" "$REACT_NATIVE_DIR/scripts/compose-source-maps.js" "$CONFIGURATION_BUILD_DIR/main.jsbundle.map" "$CONFIGURATION_BUILD_DIR/$UNLOCALIZED_RESOURCES_FOLDER_PATH/main.jsbundle.map" -o "../$SOURCEMAP_FILE"

-After obtaining the js sourcemap file, compress it along with the corresponding native sourcemap according to the format below.
+After obtaining the js sourcemap file, package it together with the native sourcemap corresponding to its build platform into a zip file according to the following format.

-You can use tools like source-map-visualization to verify the availability of the files.
+You can use source map visualization tools like source-map-visualization to verify file availability.

-Below the 🔍 bar, you can view the names and application types of uploaded files.
-You can search by entering the file name; clicking will delete the current file.
+Below the 🔍 search bar, you can view the names and application types of uploaded files.
+You can search by file name; click to delete the current file.

 - File format must be

-; - Ensure that the file paths after decompressing the package match the URL paths in the
+.zip. - Ensure the file path after extracting the zip package matches the URL path in the